Alsve/jsLibrary/README.md

 The performance observed is around O(n).

 #### Example :
-..*A float of 1000 would produce string "One thousand".
-..*A float of 1234 would produce string "One thousand two hundred thirthy four".
-..*Etc, but currently only made in bahasa, you could alter Terbilang.units and other array string to your language
+..* A float of 1000 would produce string "One thousand" ..* A float of 1234 would produce string "One thousand two hundred thirthy four" ..* Etc, but currently only made in bahasa, you could alter Terbilang.units and other array string to your language

 #### Usage
 Include the javascript file with script tag and insert it wherever you need.
 The js only need vanila javascript library and only take two global variable name (i.e. _\_Terbilang_ and _Terbilang_).